March Madness CBD Sale

 Key Takeaway

 Many cats have no problem taking CBD, but each cat is unique.
 The best way to give CBD to cats is by disguising it as something delicious.
 Try mixing CBD oil for cats into your kitty’s favorite wet food, bone broth, or cat milk.
 An oral syringe is recommended if you’re having trouble getting your cat to take CBD.
 Isolate for cats is another option for particularly picky kitty’s — it’s odorless and flavorless.
-Topical use is suggested for sore muscles, achy joints, or dry and inflamed skin.

 CBD Oil for Cats Frequently Asked Questions